mijp1/castep-docs/docs/tutorials/Coreloss/Coreloss.md

 opt_strategy: speed
 ```

 Note that, for now, the `species_pot` block doesn't change anything - the value inside is the same as the default pseudopotential you'd get.
 Run castep.
-After it is done, run Optados on hbn with the Optados input file
+After it is done, run Optados on cBN with the Optados input file

-*hbn.odi*
+*cbn.odi*
 ```
 TASK               : core
 DOS_SPACING       : 0.01